We may earn a commission when you click on the affiliate links in this post.

 Instructions

-- Peel and slice cucumbers into thin slices.
+- Slice cucumbers into thin slices.

 - Cut onion in half and cut into very thin slices.